brainuser5705/personal-website/_current/baremetal-avr.md

 # Log

+2/15/2023
+- Was working on the Automatic Dog Feeder Arduino project, then fell into a rut, but back at it again
+- Worked through Chapter 3 of the book, learned about how hardware registers are used in code and how a MOSFET works

 2/1/2023
 - TTIL to not buy kits if I will not be using 95% of the things in it
 - Instead order the required components separately and only pay for what you need

+**~Took a break because of other interests~**

 12/28/2023